spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/02.step-groups/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/02.step-groups/Screen%20Shot%202020-10-26%20at%2011.36.43%20am.png)

 This is what it's like then the steps are seperate.
-Notice how in the corner it's our of 4 steps.
+Notice how in the corner it's out of 4 steps.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/02.step-groups/Screen%20Shot%202020-10-26%20at%2011.37.23%20am.png)